 I’m telling you now, there’s practically no way to mess up compost.
 It’s literally just throwing unwanted organic material in a pile outside and letting it rot.
 You can invest in a compost bin, compost tumbler, build a composing bin out of pallets, or simply keep a pile in a corner of your yard.

 For the simplest and easiest composting system, start with a lidded container on your kitchen counter top.
 This could be an empty coffee can or a thrifted ceramic jar, you could even buy a cute kitchen compost container if you want something nice.
 Toss all of your organic material into the jar as you are preparing meals.

 When the jar is full, take it outside and dump it in your designated compost spot.
 It should be a spot that’s out of the way but still easily accessible to your kitchen.
 Whenever you’re doing yard work, you can add to the compost pile.
 Toss in grass clippings, leaves, weeds, and spent veggie and flower plants.

-Every once in a while use a shovel or pitchfork to stir up the pile, turning the stuff on the bottom upside down so it can get some oxygen.
+Occasionally, use a shovel or pitchfork to stir up the pile, turning the stuff on the bottom upside down so it can get some oxygen.
 This speeds up the rate at which your compost pile breaks down and it’s a good workout for your arms too!

 Here are the things we compost from the kitchen: